MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0073-temporaryvariablesmustbeprefixedtemp.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # CodeCop Rule AA0073
-The name of temporary variables must be prefixed with Temp.
+The name of temporary variable must be prefixed with Temp.

 ## Description
 Only temporary variable names must be prefixed with Temp.